dream-frame/powercord-installer/README.md

 ## Windows
 No GUI installer is available
+You could try [PlugGUI])(https://plug.creatable.cafe/) by Creatable.

 ## OSX
-No GUI installer is available
+No GUI installer available by Korbs.
+You could try [PlugGUI])(https://plug.creatable.cafe/) by Creatable.